IamAdiSri/auth-id/README.md

 ## Structural features

-1. ratio of no. of paras to length of email
+1. ratio of no. of paras to length of email in words.
 2. avg no. of sentences per paragraph.

 ## Content features: